 Then I fell into radio.

-I like stories about the people behind crime and courts, disputes that explain communities and stories that illuminate the motivations of power brokers and policy, especially through public records and other documents.
+I like stories about the people behind crime and courts, disputes that explain communities and stories that illuminate the motivations of power brokers, especially through public records and other documents.

 I’m as fluent with Nexis and Pacer as I am with Twitter and Facebook.